 Hence, ensuring the safety of employees should never be ignored, even if it means reducing business travel costs for the company.
 Here are some reasons why:

 Hence, businesses must never compromise employees’ safety to reduce costs.
 As a business owner, you must create a corporate travel security policy that defines employee safety guidelines and protocols.
-You must also ask your travel managers to conduct a pre-trip risk assessment to identify potential risks an employee may face during the trip.
+You must also ask your travel managers to conduct a pre-trip risk assessment checklist to identify potential risks an employee may face during the trip.

 Most of the time, businesses assume that costs incurred for one business trip is the same for others too.
 However, not all business trips are the same.
 Business trips can vary widely depending on the purpose, location, and duration.